-Our expertise in residential developments and investments has been honed through years of getting to know the local area.
+Our expertise in residential developments and investments has been honed through the years of getting to know the local area.
 We provide a full advisory, disposal and acquisition service to developers, institutional bodies and investors.

 Apart from the company’s day to day sales of residential and other properties, Mr Poulengeris is personally involved in the larger transactions, advising and acting on behalf of either the Vendor or the Purchaser as well as project finance.

-Hyde Park Agencies is a small dynamic company with an extensive client base and enjoys an excellent reputation for providing honest and reliable advice on most aspects of investments in property.
+Hyde Park Agencies is a dynamic company with an extensive client base and enjoys an excellent reputation for providing honest and reliable advice on most aspects of investments in property.